 Habitat for Humanity’s vision is a world where everyone has a decent place to live and our mission is “seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope”.
-At Habitat for Humanity of Frederick County, we partner with families who are seeking the strength, stability and self-reliance of affordable home ownership.
+At Habitat for Humanity of Frederick County, we partner with families who are seeking the strength, stability and self-reliance of affordable homeownership.

 Habitat Frederick Builds Back After COVID-19 Related Shutdowns

-Devastation from COVID-19 shutdowns were swift and dramatic here at Habitat for Humanity of Frederick County this past March.
+Devastation from COVID-19 shutdowns was swift and dramatic here at Habitat for Humanity of Frederick County this past March.
 One Monday we had a staff meeting to talk about various precautions we could take during the spread of the virus, but then things moved so quickly that by the end of that week we were almost completely shut down.

 That shutdown included temporary closure of our Habitat ReStore, which shut off a source of consistent operational funding for our organization.
 Additionally, our home build and home repair programs closed to protect volunteers and clients, the majority of whom are seniors.
 Without the ReStore revenue, and without programs in operation, we were forced into financial crisis nearly overnight and our leadership was forced to furlough the majority of our staff.
 Those initial weeks at the beginning of everything COVID were very frightening for us, as I am sure they were for many of you.
 The number of losses in such a short time really threatened the work we do.

 While losses were real, they have been offset by support from you and so many others in our community.
 It is the local community who has always made the work of Habitat possible in Frederick, and that has never been more true than now.
-During this crisis, Habitat received support from local residents, businesses and civic organizations who believe in the mission and work Habitat provides locally.
+During this crisis, Frederick Habitat received support from local residents, businesses and civic organizations who believe in the mission and work Habitat provides locally.
 That support included help from Lancaster Craftsman Builders, who took over management of the current home build in Middletown.
 With the help from Lancaster and numerous other build partners, we expect to complete it this fall for a deserving family.
 Their work, coupled with the generosity of people like you and emergency funding from various levels of government, has not only sustained us but also positioned us to now build back.

 The first stage of this build back was reopening the Habitat ReStore with shortened hours on June 30.
 During the reopening Habitat welcomed a new ReStore Manager, Mike Boyd, who comes with 25 years of experience in the hospitality industry.
 He brings a heart for managing people and providing customer service, essential elements of managing the Habitat ReStore as it raises funds for our local work.
 The Habitat ReStore has been slowly expanding its hours.
 It will be open 9am-3pm Tuesday to Saturday.
 We are working towards a full schedule as we rebuild the volunteer base that is critical to staffing the store.
 Contact Leslie Ajuria at firstname.lastname@example.org if you wish to volunteer!